kanaghasivakumar/Codenames-Agent/README.md

 ## Project Overview

-Codenames is a word-association game where a Spymaster must give a single-word clue that links multiple words on a 5×5 board to their team, while avoiding the opponent's words and a deadly assassin word.
+Codenames is a word-association game where a Spymaster must give a single-word clue that links multiple words on a 5x5 board to their team, while avoiding the opponent's words and a deadly assassin word.
 This makes it a rich testbed for knowledge representation and reasoning — the agent must understand semantic relationships between words, reason about safety constraints, and select the most informative clue.

 This project builds that agent from the ground up using ConceptNet, a large open-source commonsense knowledge graph, processed into a targeted JSON graph and queried with a custom reasoning engine.
+The Spymaster also maintains a per-player profile, learning over time which relation types each player responds well to and adapting its clue strategy accordingly.

 ---